Heritage Crafts

 In terms of making individual or very small batches, wooden planes are typically easier and quicker to produce than infill planes, and as such are priced accordingly.
 Both can be made either using only hand tools or with a mixture of machine tools and hand tools, but it is more advantageous to use engineering machinery for infill planes because of the resistive nature of metal.
 Industrial planemaking on a larger scale is carried out by casting the body from iron or bronze and subsequent machining operations before a final assembly of all machined components.
 Very little handwork is involved in this scale.

 Infill planes are called so because of their construction.
-A metal shell is formed from thin steel, brass or bronze before being ‘infilled’ with an exotic wood, which supports the blade and forms the ergonomics of the tool.
+A metal shell is formed from thin steel, brass or bronze before being ‘infilled’ with wood, which supports the blade and forms the ergonomics of the tool.
 These metal plates are joined to one another via dovetails, which are cut either by hand or more typically on the milling machine.
 When the two sides are jointed to the sole (bottom) the entire shell is permanently fixed by peening the dovetails, a type of cold forging.
 The wooden infills are held in place by rivets.
 This method is superior to casting for longevity because if done correctly, hardly any distortion will occur in the shell, whereas a cast body will invariably warp as it seasons over a century or so.

 Sub-crafts